canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 the interfaces are down.
 This is not clear from the output of the job nor from the outcome (I.E. the outcome of a broken interface is the same as the outcome of an unplugged one).
-This is not desirable, it makes reviewing the test results significantly more difficoult.
-There are two ways to fix this issue, the first is to output more informations about the interface we are testing so that the reviewer can then go through the log and catch the fact that the interface is down.
+This is not desirable, it makes reviewing the test results significantly more difficult.
+There are two ways to fix this issue, the first is to output more information about the interface we are testing so that the reviewer can then go through the log and catch the fact that the interface is down.
 This works but still requires manual intervention every time we run the tests, as they fail, and we need to figure out why.